how to change power steering fluid

 #Step 2: Lift the Front of the Vehicle (Optional)

 For easier steering during the fluid change, especially with the engine off, use a jack to lift the front of the vehicle until both front wheels are off the ground.
 This reduces resistance when turning the steering wheel manually.
+Always use jack stands to support the vehicle securely, never rely solely on the jack.
+Make sure the car is on a level surface and the parking brake is engaged before lifting.

 #Step 3: Open the Reservoir Cap